PrestonZ82/Machine-Learning-Portfolio/README.md

 For some reason the PDF for Logistic and Bayes will not update.
 I am not sure what the problem is.
 If you look at the source code it is different than what the pdf prints out.

+## C++ Algorithms from Scratch
+A partner and I constructed a logistic regression model and a Naive Bayes model from scratch in C++.
+My partner did the logistic regression and I did the Naive Bayes model.
+You can see our writeout about the algorithms [here](